Godfrey Mwakikagile: Education and early employment

 Jonathan Power, an internationally renowned British journalist and columnist for decades who lived and worked in Tanzania for a number of years and who was critical of Nyerere's socialist policies and one-party system, stated in his article "Lament for Independent Africa's Greatest Leader", TFF Jonathan Power Columns, London, 6 October 1999:

+"Tanzania in East Africa has long been one of the 25 poorest countries in the world.
+But there was a time when it was described, in terms of its political influence, as one of the top 25.
+It punched far above its weight.
+That formidable achievement was the work of one man (Julius Nyerere), now lying close to death in a London hospital.

+The American ambassador to Tanzania, Richard N. Viets, said this about Nyerere in an interview with The Association for Diplomatic Studies and Training (ADST), Foreign Affairs Oral History Project, in April 1990:

+“He was a superb politician.
+He had an acute brain, the memory of an elephant, intellectual horsepower that was second to none.”

+Robert Hennemeyer, who was the deputy American ambassador to Tanganyika, later Tanzania, from 1961 to 1964, described Nyerere in the following terms in an interview with ADST in February 1989:

-Nyerere's stature and influence in a global context is one of the subjects Mwakikagile has addressed in his books, among them, Tanzania under Mwalimu Nyerere: Reflections on an African Statesman and The Union of Tanganyika and Zanzibar: Formation of Tanzania ad its Challenges.
+Nyerere's stature and influence in a global context is one of the subjects Mwakikagile has addressed in his books, among them, Tanzania under Mwalimu Nyerere: Reflections on an African Statesman and The Union of Tanganyika and Zanzibar: Formation of Tanzania and its Challenges.

 He was also incorruptible.
 As Roger Mann stated in his report in The Washington Post, 4 August 1977:

 "He is also a man of irrepressible intellect....Nyerere is personally considered to be above reproach.
-A wealthy Nairobi-based Greek businesswoman, whose family has been involved in Tanzania for two generations, says 'Nyerere is the only man in East Africa who cannot be bought' A practicing Roman Catholic of simple tastes, the 55-year-old philosopher president is said to be the lowest paid head of state in Africa."
+A wealthy Nairobi-based Greek businesswoman, whose family has been involved in Tanzania for two generations, says 'Nyerere is the only man in East Africa who cannot be bought.'
+A practicing Roman Catholic of simple tastes, the 55-year-old philosopher president is said to be the lowest paid head of state in Africa."

-And When he died, Newsweek, although critical of his policies of socialism and one-party rule, stated: “The world lost a man of principle.”
+And When he died, Newsweek, although critical of his policies of socialism and one-party rule, stated in "A Man of Principle," October 24, 1999: "The world lost a man of principle."

 His principled stand was a great inspiration to the Pan-African Congress-USA which sponsored Mwakikagile.

 The main leader of the Pan-African Congress-USA, Edward Vaughn, also known as Mwalimu like President Nyerere, met with Nyerere when he was one of the leading African American delegates to the Sixth-Pan-African Congress held in Dar es Saalam in June 1974.
 Vaughn's work and influence as a civil rights leader and as a Pan-Africanist is the subject of Mwakikagile's book Ed Vaughn: Remembering an icon (2024).